ptrandev/donutdeflector.github.io/_posts/2017-07-28-a-new-project-tekaholics.md

 Traven expressed his desire to get back into blogging to the staff team of his technology-based Discord server.
 I'm part of the staff team of course.
-How could it be otherwise? :P
+How could it be otherwise?

 Us staffers thought that starting a blog would be pretty great, so we got to work.
-First, of course was the name.
+First was the name.
 Eventually, enough thinking (and a wee bit of circlejerking from my part) lead us from **Techaholics** to **TEKaholics**.
 50% more street cred comes from dropping the **ch** in favor of a **k**.

-Next, Traven gave us access to **TheLastTechie**, which ran on.....
+Next, Traven gave us access to **TheLastTechie**, which ran on ...
 Wordpress.
 We rebranded the webiste and gave it a nice dark theme.
 Perfect!
 Execpt for the Wordpress part.

 While Traven and a few staffers were playing modded Minecraft and hanging out on Discord, I brought up Jekyll.
-Traven decided to check it out and then asked me to migrate the Wordpress site to Jekyll.That totally caught me out in the blue.
+Traven took a look at it and then asked me to migrate the Wordpress site to Jekyll.
+That totally caught me out in the blue.
 Traven HATES all things hipster!
 Anyhow, he provided me an **.xml** of the Wordpress site and I got to work.